kmrn/scad-test-project/README.md

 `contactForm.php` sanitizes all user input before inserting it into the messages table and then `getSignups.php` sanitizes before putting it into an html table that can be viewed at `/signups`.

-The total size for the project with all assets comes out to about 4.4 MB.
+The total size of the site being served including all of the images is about 4.4MB.